 Fat guidelines should never have been introduced, so why aren't they removed?
 All the studies were done by fat middle-aged men on fat middle-aged men.

 - Elle Magazine - If the low-fat diet was a lie, what the hell should we eat?

 - TimesLiveSA - We've been sold a big fat lie.

 - Time Magazine- Ending the war on fat.

-- Big Fat Surprise – this just may be the book which is turning public opinion
+- Big Fat Surprise - this just may be the book that is turning public opinion

 - Share low carb topics and news via social media